Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/instructions.md

 - apply everything you have done (and you need to do in `task2`) to a second dataset, probably `NYC taxi mobility data`, that is [available online](https://github.com/IsamAljawarneh/datasets/tree/master/data), `nyc1.zip`. the target variable is `trip_distance`.
 You need to capture `accuracy` and `running time` as described previously.
 - You can find more data `categorized` in the following repo [datasets](https://github.com/IsamAljawarneh/datasets)

-- you need to develop performance metrics, for example, what is the difference between distances of several trips recommended by your novel system against a plain version that considers only the distance!
+### `IMPORTANNT!`

-TBC
+- you need to develop other performance metrics, for example, what is the difference between distances of several trips recommended by your novel system against a plain version that considers only the distance!

 --------------------------------------------
 <!-- Task 5 -->
 # [ ] Task 5